Peak body for Specialist Women's Domestic and Family Violence Services

-With almost 350 members across Australia, WESNET represents a range of organisations and individuals including women’s refuges, shelters, safe houses and information/ referral services.
+With almost 350 eligible members across Australia, WESNET represents a range of organisations and individuals including women’s refuges, shelters, safe houses and information/ referral services.

 Harnessing its large national network of members and associate members, WESNET plays an important role in identifying unmet needs, canvassing new and emerging issues, facilitating policy and sector debate and providing expert advice to government to provide improved responses to the problem of domestic and family violence.
 We do this within our communities, and in partnership with non-government stakeholders.

 WESNET works within a feminist framework which promotes understanding domestic and family violence as gendered violence, and that women's and children's experiences are also intrinsically shaped by their ethnicity, culture, ability, age, gender identity and class.

 The 1993 United Nations (UN) Declaration on the Elimination of Violence against Women described 'Violence Against Women' to mean ‘any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life’

 The models of domestic and family violence services in Australia are diverse.
 They range from single communal shelters to multi-building cluster models of self-contained units with counselling rooms, children's resource buildings, playgrounds, and group training rooms; to shop fronts in busy shopping area; to lone outreach workers working out of other organisations.
 They may be a crisis phone service that also provides crisis accommodation, a community development worker, a counsellor, a networker, a children's worker, or a worker in a community service with little support.
 They may specialise in a certain disadvantaged groups of women and children in their community.